makaronz/CortexReel/memory-bank/README.md

 - **User Communication**: Polish language
 - **Code/Documentation**: English for GitHub
-- **Terminology**: Use "site2data" (not "pixelpasta")
+- **Terminology**: Use "cortex-reel" (not "pixelpasta")
 - **Tone**: Professional, appropriate for film industry
 - **Technical Accuracy**: Critical - no assumptions

-This Memory Bank ensures project continuity and maintains high development standards across all AI assistant sessions working on the site2data-v3-standalone project.
+This Memory Bank ensures project continuity and maintains high development standards across all AI assistant sessions working on the cortex-reel-standalone project.